puppeteer/puppeteer/docs/troubleshooting.md

 Tips-n-tricks:

-- [xvfb](https://en.wikipedia.org/wiki/Xvfb) service should be launched in order to run Chromium in non-headless mode
+- [xvfb](https://en.wikipedia.org/wiki/Xvfb) service should be launched in order to run Chrome for Testing in non-headless mode
 - Runs on Xenial Linux on Travis by default
 - Runs `npm install` by default
 - `node_modules` is cached by default